-Once all of the locations I want to track have been added, I can follow them in the Devices & Locations tab (1) of my project.
+Once all of the locations you want to track have been added, you can follow them in the Devices & Locations tab (1) in the Position Tracking tool.

-This report compares the visibility trend of my website for the keywords assigned to each location (2).
+This report compares the visibility trend of your website for the keywords assigned to each location (2).
 The new locations will be added as new colored points to the end of the graph (3).
-This graph will update on a daily basis and I’ll be able to see if my website’s visibility increases or decreases in each location.
-If my website is getting a significant amount more or less visibility in one area compared to another, I’ll be able to tell with this graph.
+This graph will update on a daily basis and you’ll be able to see if your website’s visibility increases or decreases in each location.

-Finally, if I want to add or remove a new location or device, I can select the device & location link at the top of the report (5).
+Finally, if you want to add or remove a new location or device, you can select the device & location link at the top of the report (5).
 From this dropdown window, you can review the device type assigned to each location (A) and how many locations/devices your project has left to add (B).

 Comparing Search Volume Across Different Areas

-To illustrate how various cities can see different search volumes for the same keywords, I also created a project tracking yelp.com across 10 cities in California for keywords related to “food near me.”
-See in the image below the differences in local search volume that SEMrush found:
+To illustrate how various cities can see different search volumes for the same keywords, let's examine a Project tracking yelp.com across 10 cities in California for keywords related to “food near me.”
+See in the image below the differences in local monthly search volume that SEMrush found:

 Using the Position Tracking tool in this way can assist when evaluating any new potential local markets that your business is considering to target.
 If there is enough search volume demand in a certain city, then you can infer that the market will have enough demand for your business to make money.

 When it comes to local marketing campaigns, it’s important to establish your geographical reach and understand your visibility.
 This means that you must consider all towns and cities surrounding your main location to understand what audiences you’re marketing to and who you’re competing against.
 You will have different levels of visibility within various towns and cities.
 But how can you understand the competition?